hashgraph/hedera-services/docs/autorenew-feature.md

 An entity removal record will be very similar to an autorenewal record.
 The `memo` will reflect that the entity was automatically deleted.
 Due to the zero balance of the `autoRenewAccount`, the `transactionFee` is zero and the `transferList` is empty.

 ## Special notes
-- At the time of this writing, a file is not associated with an `autoRenewAccount` so a file can only be renewed by a fileUpdate transaction.
-- Because cryptoDelete transfers all remaining balance of an account to another account, all accounts that are marked `deleted` will have zero balance.
-In other words, an account with a non-zero balance will never be marked `deleted`.
-Step 2 of the implementation does not need to worry about the `autoRenewAccount` being marked `deleted` before.
-- At the time of this writing, __only topics__ have an AUTORENEW_GRACE_PERIOD of 7 days being mentioned in the HAPI document.
-Propose to either __remove__ this grace period or introduce `autorenew.gracePeriod` in `application.properties` to specify the autorenew grace period for __all entities__.
+- At the time of this writing, __only topics__ have an AUTORENEW_GRACE_PERIOD of 7 days being mentioned in the HAPI document.  `autorenew.gracePeriod` setting, defaulted to 7 days, will be added in `application.properties` to specify the autorenew grace period for __all entities__.